-This weekend, THE PAUL CHESNE BAND is aback for two nights!
+This weekend, THE PENETRATORS GROOVE BAND will be rockin the stage!
 I hope to see you out!

 This Tuesday night, we have an open mic night.
 Singers, musicians, songwriters, poets, short story teller, come on out and be heard.
 It starts about 7 pm and is a blast!

 Every Thursday, MR TIM DALTON hosts The Awesomest Karaoke around!

 "Granite Store", perhaps because the front and back walls are made of solid granite blocks.
 The sidewalls are made of "shist" rock and mortar and the roof consists of three feet of sod, covered by tin.